 Do you ever ask yourself why back pain is so prominent?
-8/10 Americans will suffer back pain at some time in their lives.
+Eight out of ten Americans will suffer from back pain at some time in their lives.
 That is a staggering number of people.
 Is there something about the design of the spine and the way it is used in modern society that makes it susceptible to degeneration?
 This author says yes, and the answer may be found in the spinal evolutionary mismatch.

 The center part of the disc called the nucleus is positioned more center/posterior to compensate for the forces in the disc that would attempt to move the nucleus anterior when we were quadruped.
 Modern culture has created an environment in which we sit too much and bend forward at the spine to lift objects from the ground.
 Sitting and bending at the spine increase the compression forces anteriorly on the nucleus.
 This increased anterior force will cause the nucleus to move posteriorly over time.
 Without appropriate posterior longitudinal ligament restraint, the nervous tissue is vulnerable to impingement by the bulging nucleus.

 The movable spine is made of 24 separate movable segments giving it great mobility.
 The muscle structure of the spine is designed to connect motion between the front and hind limbs during a time when we moved about the planet on all fours.
 The muscle structure is not designed to support significant mass or to be the prime lifter of heavy loads.
 As bipedal animals we require stability of our spines and it should be held in a straight and stable position when squatting.
 The tiny joints and muscles associated with the spinal column are not designed to lift heavy loads.
 Continuously using the spine to assist in lifting loads from the ground wears out the small joints of the spine.
 Over time these joints become arthritic and the associated degeneration can cause spinal stenosis.